capprogram/2021bootcamp/git-tutorial/03-tracking-changes.md

 (and so that we can't accidentally edit or delete an old version).

 Now suppose Dracula adds more information to the file.
-(Again, we'll edit with `vi` and then `cat` the file to show its contents;
+Add the line "The two moons may be a problem for Wolfman" to mars.txt (Again, we'll edit with `nano` and then `cat` the file to show its contents;
 you may use a different editor, and don't need to `cat`.)

 ```